ing-bank/lion/packages/tooltip/README.md

 By default, the arrow is disabled for our tooltip.
 Via the `has-arrow` property it can be enabled.

-> As a Subclasser, you can decide to turn the arrow on by default if this fits your Design System
+> As a Subclasser, you can decide to turn the arrow on by default if this fits your Design System, by setting `this.hasArrow = true;` in the constructor.

 ```js preview-story
 export const arrow = () => html`